chriskrycho/v5.chriskrycho.com/site/journal/2022/Dont Universalize from Your Own Experiences.md

     Snappy writing, careers in software development (and other fields), advice-giving, and
 qualifiers:
   audience: >
     People thinking about career decisions, *especially* (though not necessarily only) in software development.
+And writers thinking about how to give advice.
 date: 2022-03-20T15:45:00-0600
 tags:
   - writing